 A trained technician, nurse, or doctor can take an EKG by placing electrodes on the skin of the chest, arms, or legs.
 These electrodes record electrical activity and send the information to a computer that converts it into a graph, which a doctor can print out.

 An echocardiogram presents a very low risk of side effects or complications.
 A transesophageal electrocardiogram may trigger a person’s gag reflex when the sonographer guides the tube down the throat.
 People may also have a sore throat after the exam.

 Very rarely, a serious complication can occur as a result of the transesophageal echocardiogram, such as damage to the throat, vocal cords, or esophagus.

-The use of local anesthetics, sedatives, and contrast dyes during the exam may trigger an allergic reaction in some people.
+The use of local anesthetics, sedatives, and contrast dyes or saline during the exam may trigger an allergic reaction in some people.
+If

 Contrast dyes can cause